Polini Flash starter problems

 Make certain that the center threaded hole in the starter is absolutely clean of oil/grease by using brake cleaner and air.
 If there is but a trace of grease/oil on the screw or in the hole, the threadlock will not hold.
 Here is what happens if you are not careful to clean things.
 You will be flying along and your engine will make a horrible noise as the cooling fan eats up starter parts....
 It will continue to run but there will be no cooling and the engine will quickly overheat.

-Use a Dyneema cord.
+The OEM starter cord wears out quickly.
+Instead, use a Dyneema cord.
 It lasts forever and is designed for this sort of use.
 It is available from Miniplane-USA.
 Scroll down to "Top 80 Starter Cord, Dyneema 1.25m".
 It will also work in other Polini Thor engines.
 However, be sure to cut the new cord to the exact length of the cord in your starter.
 Having too long a cord can result in the main spring being yanked out of its anchors.

 The Harken pulley (block) should never wear out.
 If you purchase the OEM, it WILL wear out quickly.